appcelerator-archive/appc-aar-tools/README.md

-# AAR Transform
+# Android Archive Tools for NodeJS
-Extract and copy the contents from Android Archive (.aar) files.
+Set of tools to work with Android Archive (.aar) files outside of the Gradle build pipeline.

 ## Installation
-`npm install appc-aar-transform`
+`npm install appc-aar-tools`

 ## Usage
 This module is used to extract the contents of an Android Archive (.aar) to a desired location and optionally copy any bundled assets and libraries to a new location.